 If asynchronous updates are used, there is a need for a PS approach which can be implemented in different ways.
-The above described centralized implementation is implemented by most frameworks, e.g., TensorFlow [1], Deeplearning4j [14], and CNTK [3].
-Also, a decentralized approach exists, it is less common and is implemented by MXNet [4].
+The above described centralized implementation is implemented by Tensor-Flow [1], Deeplearning4j [13] and CNTK [3].
+Also, a decentralized approach exists, it is implemented by MXNet [4].